 - 1. Provided the system is in steady state, and the loss of observation data is for less than 30 seconds, the RTK positions will degrade according to the divergence of the reference observation extrapolation filters.
 This causes a decrease in accuracy of about an order of magnitude per 10 seconds without a reference station observation, and this degradation is reflected in the standard deviations of the low latency logs.
 Once the data link has been re-established, the accuracy will return to normal after several samples have been received. - 2.
 If the loss of differential corrections lasts longer than 30 seconds, the RTK filter is reset and all ambiguity and reference model information is lost.
 The timeout threshold for RTK differential corrections is 30 seconds, but for Type 1 pseudorange corrections, the timeout is 60 seconds.
 Therefore, when the RT-20 can no longer function because of this timeout, the pseudorange filter can produce differential positions for an additional 30 seconds (provided RTCM Type 1 messages were transmitted along with the Type 59 messages) before the system reverts to single point positioning.
-Furthermore, once the link is re-established, the pseudorange filter produces an immediate differential position while the RTK filter takes an additional 14 seconds to generate its positions.
-The reference models require 7 reference observations before they are declared useable, and this will take 14 seconds, based on a 1/2 Hz differential correction rate.
+Furthermore, once the link is reestablished, the pseudorange filter produces an immediate differential position while the RTK filter takes an additional 14 seconds to generate its positions.
+The reference models require 7 reference observations before they are declared usable, and this will take 14 seconds, based on a 1/2 Hz differential correction rate.
 The reference model must be healthy before solutions are logged to the low latency logs, so there is a delay in the use of real time carrier positioning to the user once the link has been re-established.
 The RTK logs (RTCA/B, RTKA/B AND BSLA/B) use matched observations only (no extrapolated observations), and these will be available after three reference observations are received, but will have about 1.5 seconds latency associated with them.

 The RTK system is based on a time-matched double difference observation filter.
 This means that observations at the remote site have to be buffered while the reference station observation is encoded, transmitted, and decoded.
 Only two seconds of remote observations are saved, so the reference station observation transmission process has to take less than 2 seconds if any time matches are to be made.
-In addition, only remote observations on even second boundaries are retained, so reference station observations must also be sent on even seconds if time matches are to be made.
+In addition, only remote observations on whole second boundaries are retained (e.g. measurements made at 3.0, 4.0 or 5.0 seconds of the week are retained, but not measurements made at 3.5, 4.1 or 5.25 seconds), so monitor observations must also be sent on whole seconds if time matches are to be made.
+The following shows the correct and incorrect way to send corrections: